RasLillebo/HighFrequencyEconometrics-HAR-vs.-Neural-Networks/README.md

 ![HFE1](https://user-images.githubusercontent.com/69420936/92719313-40a3a600-f363-11ea-88d0-ea65bf462c64.jpeg)

 ### Estimation:
-Now when have looked at the data, it's time for estimating the models.
+Now when have looked at the data and established signs of stationarity, it is time for estimating the models.
 This is done by first splitting the data into test and training sets.
-I use 75% data in my training set and 25% in the test set.
-This sepration of data ensure we do not test on data we have already trained our model on, but instead test the models on entirely new data it hasn't seen before.
+I use 75% data in my training set and 25% in the test set, but you can split however you prefer.
+This separation of data ensures we do not test on data we have already used for training our model, but instead test the models on entirely new data it hasn't seen before.
 ```
 index <- sample(1:nrow(LagData),round(0.75*nrow(LagData)))
 train <- LagData[index,]